- Open Access

 Electronic supplementary material

-Additional file 1: The ROC curve constructed using F E NO data in university students.
+Additional file 1: E NO data in university students.
 The ROC curve was constructed using FE NO data obtained from 504 students in this study (including the samples obtained from students who were ≥ 25 years old).
 The asthmatic subjects included 38 students who answered that they suffered from asthma and had wheezing in the last year.
 The control subjects included 466 students who answered that they did not suffer from asthma and did not have any asthmatic symptoms, including wheezing, a nocturnal feeling of tightness in the chest, a nocturnal attack of shortness of breath, or a nocturnal attack of cough in the last year, and had not experienced chronic bronchitis-like symptoms, coughing and phlegm on most days for a minimum of 3 months a year and for at least 2 successive years.
 (PDF 89 KB)

 About this article